hanabi/hanabi.github.io/Beginners.md

 ### When to Discard

 * In general (not just in the *Early Game*), discarding is a last resort.
 If you have known playable cards in your hand, you are expected to play them before discarding.
-Furthermore, if there are good play clues to give, you are expected to make them before discarding.
+Furthermore, if there are good play clues to give, you are expected to give them before discarding.
-* Thus, if there are more urgent things at hand, you can defer saving important cards on someone else's chop if you see they have playable cards or even a good *Play Clue* to give.
+* Thus, if there are more urgent things at hand, you can defer saving important cards on the next person's chop if you see they have playable cards or even a good *Play Clue* to give.

 ### Fix Clues